rohit12crj/Study-Notes/Terraform/notes.md

 ✅ https://youtu.be/JEDp4orr_K8?si=8IeRZlswzb5-ZlL9  --> Most Common Terraform Task Used in Real-Time ( Abhishek )

 ---
+✅ what actually happens during terraform init internally ?

+---
+✅ what does  .terraform  folder contains ?

+---
+✅ what does terraform.lock.hcl contains ?

+---
 ✅ why variable type of any is used ?

 ---